bent-mortensen/Dokumentation/UserStories/user-story-1.md

 ### solution

-This is a jungle
+This is a jungle, but when searching the web for answers this seems like the best way to go [MS MDM CM](https://docs.microsoft.com/en-us/windows/client-management/mdm/enterprisemodernappmanagement-csp)

 Windows store is currently not supported at the moment on windows iot [Link](https://docs.microsoft.com/en-us/windows-hardware/service/iot/servicing-msstore)

-Usefull links
+The following links descripes a way to update apps on Windows iot core

 [how to push...](http://blog.infernored.com/how-to-push-updates-to-raspberry-pi-uwp-apps-in-prod)
 [sideload](https://matthijs.hoekstraonline.net/2016/09/27/auto-updater-for-my-side-loaded-uwp-apps/)